I don’t want to get paid for shopping?

 Everything stays the same, except when you get to your checkout screen, you enter your coupon code and save some money.

-Getting cash back fro shopping is like getting free money for doing nothing.
+Getting cash back for shopping is like getting free money for doing nothing.

 For the sake of a few extra minutes, your online shopping can be much more rewarding.